WHAT Poetry, Auric Press, 2023.

 COVID-19 AND GRAVE ETIOLOGY Part one, 2020.

-UNDISCOVERY Graphic works and posters exhibited contemporaneously with the mayday heyday parfait performances.
+UNDISCOVERY Graphic works and posters exhibited contemporaneously with the performance of a Commons Choir investigative musical called mayday heyday parfait at BRIC Media Arts, 2018

 ANECHOIC NAAD DARKROOM Proposal for the construction of an experiential building dedicated to dark retreat, "dark listening," inner hearing, sound gnosis, as well as correlated color, light and biophysiological research, 2012.